This the multi-page printable view of this section. Click here to print.

 Learn how to Extend the Kubernetes API with CustomResourceDefinition.

 The aggregation layer allows Kubernetes to be extended with additional APIs, beyond what is offered by the core Kubernetes APIs.
-The additional APIs can either be ready-made solutions such as service-catalog, or APIs that you develop yourself.
+The additional APIs can either be ready-made solutions such as a metrics server, or APIs that you develop yourself.

 The aggregation layer runs in-process with the kube-apiserver.
 Until an extension resource is registered, the aggregation layer will do nothing.
 To register an API, you add an APIService object, which "claims" the URL path in the Kubernetes API.
 At that point, the aggregation layer will proxy anything sent to that API path (e.g.

 /apis/myextension.mycompany.io/v1/…) to the registered APIService.